Music / Sigh

 guitarist Euronymous.
 Beginning as a fairly straightforward Black Metal

-band, they soon began to experiment with their sound a bit
+band, they increasingly began to experiment with their sound a bit

 , Thrash Metal

 and Scenes from Hell

 go back to the Genre Roulette

 of previous works.
 As of 2014, they describe their style as "Cinematic Horror Metal".

 The band appeared in the music documentary Global Metal